kevinpeckham/sveltekit-typescript-tailwind-pug-starter/README.md

-# Sveltekit Typescript Tailwind Pug Starter
+# Sveltekit Typescript Tailwind Pug Starter Template

 A starter template for launching a Sveltekit / Pug project with Typescript and TailwindCSS.
 &nbsp;

-## 1. About this Tempale
+## 1. About this Template

 This starter was developed for the [Lightning Jar ](https://lightningjar.com) team.
 It's designed to get one up and running quickly on a new project using: